 So don’t look down on what you are thinking now or even your reasons now as a writer.
-It might not be wonderful or that great ideas you are expecting.
-But it might give birth to that very great ideas you are expecting.
+It might not be wonderful or that great idea you are expecting.
+But it might give birth to those very great ideas you are expecting.

 You have to start somewhere.
 Even though it might be confusing and unrealistic at first.
-Always know everything will always be fine with perseverance and consistence at work.
+Always know everything will always be fine with perseverance and consistency at work.

 Procrastination can’t kill your writing skills

 You are that realistic hero.
 Don’t let procrastination ruin your real self.
 You can always be the best you want to be.
 If only you can always keep on doing the needful and stop complaining about your incompetency.

 No one is perfect.
 The earlier you realize this.
 The easier everything will be for you and the better you will be.
 Procrastinating isn’t a thing that you should indulge in as a writer.
 It won’t help you to build your writing skill as a writer.
 The only thing it does is destroy your writing skill.
 Render you poor and incapacitated to write anything meaningful even when you are 100% fit to go.

 If you want to succeed.
 You have to kick that procrastination right now on the butt.
 Drive it far away from your inner ability as a writer.
 It can’t define your worth anymore.
 You are 10 times better than you think.
 That’s the real truth dear.
 That might be fascinating for you to know, but that’s the real truth.

 Procrastinating won’t help you.
 It hasn’t helped anyone before.
 Therefore your writing skills can’t go side by side with it.
 Because it won’t help it, it will only kill your writing skills as a writer.
 Instead of developing it.
 What you can achieve tomorrow can always be achieved today.
 If only you realize the needful and do it right now.
 Everything will fall in place much likely as you wish.